 The TOF sensor provides a three-dimensional imaging with 500‑pixel true distance measuring capabilities.
 It recognizes human beings based on shape and motion.
 The TOF technology is a technique based only on distance measuring.
 Color, temperature, installation height, moving background, lighting situations, mirrors, and reflection have no influence on the measured value.
 Captured data is processed inside the sensor.
 Further interfaces include digital I/Os and Ethernet.
 LEDs are used for operation function indication (OK, NOK, sabotage).
 At operating voltage of 24 VDC the device consumes less than 100 mA.
 The system's dimensions are 115 mm x 100 mm x 45 mm.

-The company is a sales partner of the Pepperl + Fuchs Group.
+The company is a sales partner of the Pepperl + Fuchs SE.
 It specializes in such application fields as door automation, elevators, escalators, access control, barriers, public transportation, as well as fire protection.

 News and reports